 Then, we gives two scatters plots in the Fig.\ref{fig: curve fitting}B, one for $\zeta(\mathcal{D})$ and generalization gap (left) and the other one for $\kappa(\mathcal{D})$ and generalization gap (right).
 We could see that as the generalization gap goes higher, the $\zeta(\mathcal{D})$ increase while the $\kappa(\mathcal{D})$ decrease.
 This confirms that both of the two quantities could indeed provide efficient indication of the generalization ability of networks.

 Next, we randomly split all the 80 trained networks into two sets by fractions of 0.9 and 0.1.
-The set with 72 networks is used as the training networks to build the linear model for estimating the generalization gap via Eq.\ref{eqn: estimation}, and the other set with 8 networks is used as a testing networks to check the performance of this linear model after fitting.
-The estimation here is a typical linear regression problem and could simply be solved by using least square.
+The set with 72 networks is used as the training networks to build the linear model for estimating the generalization gap via Eq.\ref{eqn: estimation}, and the other set with 8 networks is used as a testing networks to check the effectiveness of this linear model after fitting.
+Clearly, the estimation here is a typical linear regression problem and could simply be solved by using least square.

-Fig.\ref{fig: curve fitting}C(1) illustrates the effect of linear fitting.
-The line in the figure is $y = x$, which acts as the reference line for the perfect fitting.
+Fig.\ref{fig: curve fitting}C(1) illustrates the results of linear fitting, where $y = x$ is the reference line for the perfect fitting.
 We could see that the training points scattered closely to the reference line, showing that the two key quantities and the generalization gap may be highly linearly correlated.
-Furthermore, we find the Pearson correlation coefficient between the estimated generalization gaps and the true values of the training networks is 0.979, which confirms the linear relationship between them.
-For testing, the fitted linear model performs fairly well on these networks in the testing set.
+The Pearson correlation coefficient between the estimated generalization gaps and the true values of the training networks is 0.979, confirming their linear relationship.
+For testing, the fitted linear model performs well on these networks in the testing set.
 In addition, we use the summation of squared residuals (SSR) \cite{archdeacon1994correlation} as a yardstick for checking the predicting effect on testing networks.
 SSR is a conventional measurement of the performance of fitted models and usually used for model selection.
-For our testing set here, it is $0.023$, which is very small and indicates this model could provide excellent prediction in practice.
+In our case, it is $0.023$, which is very small and indicates this model is ready to give excellent prediction in practice.

 For checking the stability of estimation when using our method, we repeat the previous estimation 100 times and each time use a new splitted dataset but still with the same fraction.
 Fig.\ref{fig: curve fitting}D presents the statistical results of RSS with respect to all the testing sets.
-For the 100 tests, all the RSSs keep in a low value below $0.035$.
-This verifies the overall effectiveness of two quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ to be indicators of the generalization ability and the power of linear model for the estimation of the generalization gap of neural networks.
+For the 100 splits, all the RSSs keep in a low value below $0.035$.
+This verifies the overall validity of two quantities $\zeta(\mathcal{D})$ and $\kappa(\mathcal{D})$ to be indicators of generalization ability and the effectiveness of linear model for generalization estimation.